Pronunciation of 'Pacemaker'

 English (United States)

-A medical device implanted in the body to regulate the heartbeat or a person or thing that sets the pace in a race or activity.
+A device implanted in the body to regulate the heartbeat or a person or entity that sets the pace in a race or activity.